kasper573/yas/README.md

 - Each script should exit with a non-zero exit code if they fail.
 - Each package may implement these scripts differently, as long as they satisfy the given use case.
 - A package may opt out of these scripts, but you must not rename them.
 This is to ensure consistency across packages.

+#### Global scripts

+The following scripts are only available in the root of the repository and will affect all packages.

+- `lint` Checks for code style errors.
+- `lint:fix` Fixes code style errors (where possible)
+- `format` Formats code.
+- `format:fix` Formats code and fixes code style errors (where possible)